Last updated: October 9, 2025

 4 Best Practices When Logging in Docker

-Export Logs to Persistent Storage
+Best Practice #1: Export Logs to Persistent Storage

-Consider Using a Logging Container
+Best Practice #2: Consider Using a Logging Container

 Also, you can spin up multiple logging containers to scale your logging service when you decide to host more containers.
 It’s a flexible and easy solution for handling log output.

-Log Data to Standard Text: Output Channels
+Best Practice #3: Log Data to Standard Text: Output Channels

-Log Data as JSON Format
+Best Practice #4: Log Data in JSON Format

 Final Words on Docker Logs

 As you’ve seen, Docker provides multiple CLI options to display logs in different formats.
 For example, you can display logs for a specified point in time.
-In addition, the follow option is one of the most used Docker options because it allows developers to live tail logs for specific containers.
+In addition, the follow

 This post was written by Michiel Mulders.
 Michiel is a passionate blockchain developer who loves writing technical content.
 Besides that, he loves learning about marketing, UX psychology, and entrepreneurship.
 When he’s not writing, he’s probably enjoying a Belgian beer!